0akshat1/Email-Administration/README.md

 # Email-Administration
-You can use this software to create email acc and password for new hires in your organistation
+You can use this software to create an email acc and password for new hires in your organistation Real life implementation of JAVA and OOP